Jiangsu: Administrative divisions

 Jiangsu is divided into thirteen prefecture-level divisions, all prefecture-level cities (including a sub-provincial city):

-These prefecture-level cities are in turn subdivided into 98 county-level divisions (55 districts, 21 county-level cities, and 20 counties).
-Those are in turn divided into 1,488 township-level divisions (1,078 towns, 122 townships, one ethnic township, and 287 subdistricts).
-At the end of the year 2017, the total population is 80.29 million.
+These prefecture-level cities are in turn subdivided into 95 county-level divisions (55 districts, 21 county-level cities, and 19 counties).
+Those are in turn divided into 1,237 township-level divisions (699 towns, 19 townships, and 519 subdistricts).
+At the end of the year 2021, the total population was 85.05 million.

 Urban areas

 Politics

 The politics of Jiangsu is structured in a one party (Communist) government system like all other governing institutions in mainland China.

 The Governor of Jiangsu is the highest-ranking official in the People's Government of Jiangsu.
-However, in the province's dual party-government governing system, the Governor has less power than the Jiangsu Chinese Communist Party Provincial Committee Secretary, colloquially termed the "Jiangsu CCP Party Chief."
+However, in the province's dual party-government governing system, the Governor has less power than the Jiangsu Chinese Communist Party Provincial Committee Secretary, colloquially termed the "Jiangsu CCP Party Chief".

+Courts

+In July 2021, the Jiangsu Intermediate Court established a labor tribunal to handle labor disputes arising from the platform economy.